 Was I jealous?
 Actually, no. Not in the least.
 He and I were not in love, so when we split, I felt pretty nonchalant about the idea of him meeting someone new.
 I truly wished him well in that department.

-But, what I was not prepared for was how much my Mama Bear instincts would rear up and let out a primal ROAR when his new girlfriend was introduced (in my opinion, inappropriately) into our daughter's life.
+But, what I was NOT prepared for was how much my Mama Bear instincts would rear up and let out a primal ROAR when he introduced his new girlfriend (now wife) into our daughter's life.

-During the 2 and half years of their courtship, engagement, and subsequent marriage, I disapproved of just about everything related to how my ex (and his new love) inserted their relationship into my daughter's life.
+During the two and half years of their courtship, engagement, and subsequent marriage, I disapproved of just about EVERYTHING related to how my ex (and his new love) inserted their relationship into "my" daughter's life.

 1. If I don't have legal grounds to complain, I need to shut up about it.

-2. Not doing something my way does not make it wrong.
+2. Not doing something my way does NOT make my ex wrong.

-Do I think how a parent introduces a new partner into a child's life should go differently?
-Definitely.
-So guess what?
-In my own new love relationship, I'm handling that the way I think it should be done.
+So, if I think introducing a new relationship to our daughter should go differently, then the one and ONLY place I have a say in that, is in my own new love relationship.
 But I have no right to expect a say in my what ex does.
 He can court the new woman in his life, propose, and have a wedding ceremony any way he wants.
-And as a result, (as long as neither of the "adults" ruin it with unnecessary snarkiness) our daughter actually benefits by growing up seeing multiple examples of how people choose to show up in love.

 3. How would I feel in his shoes?